Compliance & EnforcementContact: Joe Pettit 517-284-6837

 The compliance and enforcement process is usually a progressive sequence of actions taken to achieve or compel compliance with environmental statutes and rules.
-Although the compliance and enforcement process is generally progressive, OGS may select any type of enforcement action at any place in the process as the facts and circumstances warrant, in conjunction with the authority provided by the applicable statutes and regulations.
+Although the compliance and enforcement process is generally progressive, the DEQs Oil, Gas, and Minerals Division (OGMD) may select any type of enforcement action at any place in the process as the facts and circumstances warrant, in conjunction with the authority provided by the applicable statutes and regulations.

 There are three kinds of enforcement action:

 An administrative enforcement action is accomplished in one of two ways.
-An Administrative Consent Order may be obtained from an Administrative Law Judge by holding an administrative hearing in accordance with the Administrative Procedures Act , or a voluntary Administrative Consent Agreement or may be obtained.
+An Administrative Consent Order may be obtained from an Administrative Law Judge by holding an administrative hearing in accordance with the Administrative Procedures Act , or a voluntary Administrative Consent Agreement may be entered.